JihaoXin/jihaoxin.github.io/content/en/publication/DistFuse/index.md

 publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: "The 2nd Workshop on Hot Topics in System Infrastructure"
+publication: "SOSP Workshop on Hot Topics in System Infrastructure"
 publication_short: "HotInfra'24"

 abstract: Large AI models have necessitated efficient communication strategies across multi-GPU and multi-node infrastructures due to their increasing complexity.
 Current methods focusing on inter-operator overlaps fail when dependencies exist, leading to underutilized hardware.
 DistFuse addresses this by enabling fine-grained overlapping of computation and communication, triggering communication as soon as data is ready, and reducing latency.
 Initial experiments show up to 44.3% reduction in communication latency of Llama3-70B inference on a single node, demonstrating its potential to accelerate diverse AI workloads.